-FIELD SUBJECT CREDITS HOURS YEARS SEMESTERS SUBJECT DESCRIPTION IRED COMMON Advanced Special Seminar 2 30 1-3 Fall/ Spring Present and discuss research information such as original academic papers, as well as research plans and findings, in a seminar format.
-REQUIRED COM Advanced Special Exercise 2 60 1-3 Fall/ Spring For each individual research objective and phase, provide direct instruction and guidance concerning research methods and development.
+FIELD SUBJECT CREDITS HOURS YEARS SEMESTERS SUBJECT DESCRIPTION REQUIRED COMMON Advanced Special Seminar 2 30 1-3 Fall/ Spring Present and discuss research information such as original academic papers, as well as research plans and findings, in a seminar format.
+REQL сом Advanced Special Exercise 2 60 1-3 Fall/ Spring For each individual research objective and phase, provide direct instruction and guidance concerning research methods and development.
 Fish and Shellfish Molecular Population Genetics 2 30 1-3 Fall Genetic species identification of fish and shellfish, existence of cryptic species, exploration of genetic markers for stock identification, study method for aquatic organisms will be presented and discussed.
-How to write dissertation will be instructed.
-Cephalopod Behavior 2 30 1-3 Fall Various aspects of behavioral characteristics in cephalopods.
+How to write dissertation will be instructed. Ш Cephalopod Behavior 2 30 1-3 Fall Various aspects of behavioral characteristics in cephalopods.
 These include learning, memory, sociality, and reproductive behavior in octopus, squid and cuttlefish.
 This class tries to learn how intelligent these creatures (cephalopods) are.
 Reproductive Physiology 2 30 1-3 Spring Physiological and behavioral mechanisms of reproductive events in low vertebrates.
 Special attention is paid to endocrine regulation of respective function.
 Advanced Marine Ecology 2 30 1-3 Fall Reviews and discussions of recent topics in ecology of coral reef organisms with emphasis on responses of the organisms to climate change.
-ECTIV Coral Disease 2 30 1-3 Spring Overview of coral diseases/syndromes for conservation of future coral reefs Freshwater Biology 2 30 1-3 Spring Life historical characteristics of freshwater fishes (primary freshwater fish, amphidromous fish, catadoromous fish) in the Ryukyu Archipelago SCIENCE LIVE CTIVE ECIAL Plant Taxonomy and Biogeography 2 30 1-3 Fall Topics on taxonomy, speciation, biogeography, morphological evolution and adaptation of vascular plants of Japan with special reference to the Ryukyus 0 Plant Molecular Phylogeny 2 30 1-3 Spring Discussion of current topics in molecular phylogeny and evolution of vascular plants BIG Plant Molecular Biology 2 30 1-3 Fall Current topics in molecular genetics, genome science, genetic engineering, and bioimaging techniques, mainly focusing on plants Oxygen Biology 2 30 1-3 Fall Comprehensive review on biochemistry and biology of reactive oxygen (ROS) and nitrogen species (RNS) Microscopic Structures of Body Surfaces and Their Functions 2 30 1-3 Fall Microscopic structures of the body surface of marine invertebrates and the approaches to reveal their properties and functions Developmental Physiology 2 30 1-3 Spring Molecular and cellular aspects of mammalian and insect developmental systems.
+Coral Disease 2 30 1-3 Spring Overview of coral diseases/syndromes for conservation of future coral reefs.
+SPECIAL Freshwater Biology 2 30 1-3 Spring Life historical characteristics of freshwater fishes (primary freshwater fish, amphidromous fish, catadoromous fish) in the Ryukyu Archipelago. СЕ AL Plant Taxonomy and Biogeography 2 30 1-3 Fall BIOSCIENCE ELECTIVE Plant Molecular Phylogeny 2 30 1-3 Spring Discussion of current topics in molecular phylogeny and evolution of vascular plants.
+BIOS ELE SP Plant Molecular Biology 2 30 1-3 Fall Current topics in molecular genetics, genome science, genetic engineering, and bioimaging techniques, mainly focusing on plants.
+Oxygen Biology 2 30 1-3 Fall Comprehensive review on biochemistry and biology of reactive oxygen (ROS) and nitrogen species (RNS).
+Microscopic Structures of Body Surfaces and Their Functions 2 30 1-3 Fall Microscopic structures of the body surface of marine invertebrates and the approaches to reveal their properties and functions.
+Developmental Physiology 2 30 1-3 Spring Molecular and cellular aspects of mammalian and insect developmental systems.
 Species Biology 2 30 1-3 Fall Discussion and presentation about the definition, identification and characteristics of "species".
 Evolutionary Biology of Tropical Organisms 2 30 1-3 Fall Discussion about evolutionary mechanisms that create biodiversity in the tropics.
-Advanced Lecture in Plant Reproductive Morphology 2 30 1-3 Fall Structure and function of reproductive organs in tropical and subtropical plants are discussed.
-Pollination mechanisms are also subjects for discussion.
 Organelles and Cell Physiology 2 30 1-3 Fall Topics in physiological aspects of organella dynamics and function.
-Focuses on organelle-related diseases, aging, and cell differentiation.
+Focuses on organelle-related diseases, aging, and cell differentiation. - Vertebrate Systematics and Evolutionary Biology 2 30 1-3 Fall Discussion and presentation about evolution and divergence processes in vertebrates.
+Molecular Enzymology of Plant Degradation 2 30 1-3 Fall Reviews on the recent advances on molecular machinery and classifications of enzymes involved in biodegradation of plant cell walls.